About the workshop

 The workshop will:

-- Familiarise you with the responsibilities and challenges of the various agencies in the criminal justice system of England and Wales and how these are held accountable for their work
+• Familiarise you with the responsibilities of the various agencies in the criminal justice system of England and Wales and how these are held accountable for their work

-- Enable you to understand the possible barriers to information sharing and joint decision making and examine the strategies for overcoming such barriers
+• Enable you to understand the possible barriers to information sharing and joint decision making and examine the strategies for overcoming such barriers

-- Help you to identify practical ways of initiating relevant and sustainable change to enhance multi-agency working in the criminal justice sector on return to your own country.
+• Help you to identify practical ways of initiating sustainable change to enhance multi-agency working in the criminal justice sector on return to your own country.